Code page 949 (IBM): Lead bytes 0x9A–9D (extended symbols and hanja)

 According to the 1992 specification, this entire range is user-defined.
 As implemented in the codec contributed to ICU by IBM, however, 0x9AA1 through 0x9AA5 are the end of the user-defined range.
 The remainder of this range includes some non-Hangul characters included in Code page 933 but not in Wansung code.
 0x9AA6 through 0x9AAB contain miscellaneous technical or mathematical symbols.
 The remainder contains hanja additional to those included in KS X 1001, although some are mapped by IBM to the Private Use Area.

-Lead bytes 0x9E–A0 (extended hanja and syllables)
+Lead bytes 0x9E–A0 (extended hanja and hangul syllables)

 According to the 1992 specification, this entire range is user-defined.
 As implemented in the codec contributed to ICU by IBM, 0x9EA1 through 0x9EAC contain the remainder of the extended hanja.
 The rest of the range contains a few additional Hangul syllables which are not available in pre-composed form in pure EUC-KR.
 Unlike Unified Hangul Code, this is insufficient to support all non-partial Johab syllables absent in Wansung code.

-Significant amongst these are 뢔 (rwae, 0x9EFC), 쌰 (ssya, 0x9FE6), 쎼 (ssye, 0x9FED), 쓔 (ssyu, 0x9FF3) and 쬬 (jjyo, 0xA0C1), which correspond to the beginnings of the standard Wansung characters 뢨, 썅, 쏀, 쓩, and 쭁 respectively, when partly entered in an input method editor.
+Significant amongst these are 뢔 (0x9EFC), 쌰 (0x9FE6), 쎼 (0x9FED), 쓔 (0x9FF3) and 쬬 (0xA0C1), which correspond to the beginnings of the standard Wansung characters 뢨, 썅, 쏀, 쓩, and 쭁 respectively, when partly entered in an input method editor.